Events

 <script>

-/* Our JavaScript code go be here.
+/* Our JavaScript code will go here.
 Note that the script tag must be at the end of the body. */

 </script>